When you find an opportunity that energizes you, be ready to

 What a Resume is NOT

-A lengthy, multi-page novel telling every detail of every experience you’ve had.
-Or, an inaccurate representation of who you are, what you’ve done, and the things you’ve accomplished.
-Or, sparing details that list your job duties and not accomplishments.
+A multi-page novel telling every detail of every experience you’ve had.
+Or, an inaccurate representation of who you are and what you’ve accomplished.
+Or, listing your job duties and not accomplishments.

 Step 2: Think Before You Write

 - What are the skills necessary to be the best for this position?

 - Have you used “Word Cloud” or another job scanning software to evaluate the key words?